tvwerkhoven/pretty-plots/README.txt

 Tim's plot examples
 ===================

 These are some small scripts in Gnuplot and Python/matplotlib to plot nice figures.
-Most of the plots are aimed at using Paul Tol's optimal colour schemes as described on his homepage at <http://www.sron.nl/~pault/>.
+Most of the plots are aimed at using Paul Tol's optimal colour schemes[1].

 Note that for matplotlib, the colour schemes RdYlBu, YlOrBr and Spectral are close to the colour schemes Paul Tol proposes.